Brotherhood94/Brotherhood94/README.md

 In 2012, not yet started university, I stumbled by chance in a divulgative book about computer science and, in the very last pages, I read about these two words:
 "Quantum Computing" <br/>

-From that day, my curiosity about this field have grown every day and today, I'm so happy that this fascinating field is the focus of my PhD.
+From that day, my curiosity about this field has grown every day and today, I'm so happy that this fascinating field is the focus of my PhD.

 ## 🔭 Focusing on Quantum Computing 🔭